c0z3n/AlmostHardcoreMinecraft/README.md

 The result is that no player will spawn at the same place twice, but players may end up spawning at the same location and running into each other.

 The basic implementation of this plugin was slammed together in a single evening, so there's probably a lot wrong with it.
 I plan to keep updating it as I run it on a small server and we see how it plays.
 Let me know if you try it with your friends, I'd love to hear about it.

+This is a bukkit plugin, and it should work if you compile it against your favorite bukkit api compatable .jar file and chuck it in your server /plugins directory.
+I'll add a .jar release to this repo when i get around to it and it's a little more stable.